pntOS FAQs

 -

 pntOS is not a specific piece of code, collection of plugins, or program but is rather a plugin architecture.
 This means pntOS defines the components and message formats that all pntOS implementations must follow via APIs.
 When someone uses pntOS to create a PNT sensor fusion application, they have created a pntOS implementation.
-An example of an implementation is Viper.
+See open source pntOS implementations here.

 -

-NavToolkit (sometimes abbreviated to navtk) is a software library that contains navigation algorithms that are used in the implementation of Viper plugins.
+NavToolkit (sometimes abbreviated to navtk) is an open source software library that contains navigation algorithms that are used in some pntOS implementations.
 Anyone is free to develop plugins using their own internal software libraries.

 -